joshhunt/season-pass-extension/README.md

 ## Installing a release

-I didn't submit this extension to Firefox and Chrome review soon enough, so it is not yet available for install from the respective browser extension sites.
-Instead, you can install the extension manually using the browser's developer mode, which is fairly easy.

 ### Chrome

+I didn't submit this extension for Google Chrome review soon enough, so it is not yet available for install from the Chrome Web Store.
+Instead, you can install the extension manually using the Chrome's developer mode, which is fairly easy.

 1. Download the latest release from [Releases](https://github.com/joshhunt/season-pass-extension/releases) and unzip to a safe spot.
 2. Go to Chrome's Extension page: "Three dots menu" > Settings > Extensions (or, navigate to `chrome://extensions`)